Scheduling

 Schedules can be toggled without deleting them — useful when deploying a change and temporarily pausing a schedule:

-# Disable a schedule
+# Pause a schedule

-# Re-enable it
+# Resume it

--d '{"enabled": true}'In the dashboard, use the toggle switch on each schedule row.
+In the dashboard, use the toggle switch on each schedule row.

 Time Zone Support